 - And of course you need socks.
 I love socks that have padding!
 These are winter socks with lots of padding.

 Summer in Vancouver/Travelling south in the winter

-- 2 pairs LLBean Comfort trail shorts because the waist is adjustable, they are stretchy, quick dry, will last forever, good for travelling south.
+- 2 pairs LLBean Comfort trail shorts because the waist is adjustable, quick dry, will last forever and good for travelling south.
 Black and khaki. $ 50.00 US.

 - Two dresses with short sleeves.
 Can wear to work.

-You will seldom need: Sundresses, tank tops, tops with spaghetti straps, bathing suits.
+In Vancouver you will seldom need: Sundresses, tank tops, tops with spaghetti straps or bathing suits.
 Vancouver is pretty casual so the work wardrobe can work for upscale events.
-I seldom wear wool sweaters in the winter here.
 Layers are the best way to go as the weather changes hourly and from area to area in the city.